Elachista radiantella

 Elachista radiantella is a moth of the family Elachistidae.
-It is found in the United States, where it has been recorded from the District of Columbia, Virginia, Ohio, Kentucky and Maine.
+It is found in the United States, where it has been observed in the District of Columbia, Virginia, Ohio, Kentucky and Maine.

 The wingspan is 5.5-6.4 mm.
-The forewings are dark brown with a faint golden luster.
-The markings are silvery with a golden and opalescent luster.
-The hindwings are brownish gray.
 Adults have been recorded on wing from June to July.

-The larvae feed on Panicum species, including Panicum dichotomum and Panicum clandestinum.
-They mine the leaves of their host plant.
-The mine starts as a narrow thread.
-It then enlarges into a blotch with irregularly scattered frass.
+The larvae mine the leaves of several Panicum species, often Panicum dichotomum and Panicum clandestinum.